-In 1978 I moved from Belfast to London where I began working for Warner Bros. in their writers studio doing sessions for among others Glen Matlock (Sex Pistols) Gary Holton (Heavy Metal Kids/actor) and Clive Langer (producer of Madness, Elvis Costello, Gil Evans and Hothouse Flowers).
-This led to my recording two albums for the sixties band The Searchers who were signed to Warners at the time.
+In 1978 I moved from Belfast to London where I began working for Warner Bros. in their writers studio doing sessions for, among others, Glen Matlock (Sex Pistols), Gary Holton (Heavy Metal Kids/actor), Ronnie Thomas and Clive Langer (producer of Madness, Elvis Costello, Gil Evans and Hothouse Flowers).
+This led to my recording two albums for the sixties band The Searchers who were signed to Warner Brothers at the time.

-After leaving Warners I worked with Langer on his own album and several other projects including singles by Pete Wylie (WAH) and Robert Wyatt.
-Wyatt’s ‘Shipbuilding’ was voted single of the year in 1983.
-With Clive I toured extensively with Madness and Elvis Costello throughout Europe, appearing at the 1980 Montreux Jazz Festival.
+After leaving the Warner's studio I worked with Clive Langer on his own album and several other projects including the singles ‘Remember’ by Pete Wylie (WAH) and Robert Wyatt’s ‘Shipbuilding’, which was voted single of the year in 1983.
+With Clive Langer and the Boxes I toured extensively throughout Europe supporting Madness and Elvis Costello, appearing at the 1980 Montreux Jazz Festival.

-For a number of years I freelanced as a session musician working for Phonogram, Polydor Records, EMI , Stiff and Demon Records.
-This involved albums, singles, tours and videos with Joan Armatrading, John Isley (Dire Straights) Desmond Dekker, Carlene Carter (step daughter of the country singer Johnny Cash) Sally Oldfield (sister of ‘Tubular Bells’ Mike Oldfield), Keith Emerson and Jack Bruce, Bill Hurley (The Inmates), The Adventures, Any Trouble, Gregson and Collister & Deaf School (featuring guitarist Reeves Gabrels).
+For a number of years I freelanced as a session musician working for Phonogram, Polydor, EMI , Stiff, Sire and Demon Records.
+This involved me in projects with Joan Armatrading, John Isley (Dire Straights), Desmond Dekker, Carlene Carter (step daughter of the country singer Johnny Cash), Sally Oldfield (sister of ‘Tubular Bells’ Mike Oldfield), Keith Emerson and Jack Bruce, Troy Tate, Bill Hurley, The Inmates, The Adventures, Any Trouble, Gregson and Collister and Deaf School (featuring guitarist Reeves Gabrels).

 During the same period I spent two seasons in the pit at the Young Vic Theatre in London and worked on the musical drama ‘Motherland’ which explored the cultural and historical background of black residents in the Brixton area.